Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints result of POWER/DIVIDE
+Script that writes power (exponential)